InMobi/sdk-sample-code-android/README.md

 **To continue integrating with the InMobi SDK, please see the [Integration Guidelines](https://support.inmobi.com/monetize/android-guidelines/) for Android.**

 ## New in this version
-    - Critical Bug fixes and Optimizations
+    - Improvements and Bug fixes

 ## Requirements